Revised September 17, 2024

 • Some good resources for free-licensed or royalty-free music:

 • If you are wanting to use music that requires a license, please plan to apply for the rights for that music well in advance of your performance date.
 It can take quite a bit of time to acquire the rights for some works.
-If you have questions, Jen can connect you with Jac Albrecht, the Division of Performing Arts Administrator, and Katie Buehner from the School of Music Library.
 You will be required to provide documentation to the department for the use of licensed music.

 Closed captioning is required for all Department of Dance videos and all University of Iowa public-facing content.
 We are to ensure that our videos are accessible to the deaf or hard of hearing, as required by law within the Americans with Disabilities Act and according to university policy.
 See the complete video captioning policy here.